Rhododendron ‘Caroline Allbrook’: A Hybrid Beauty

-Rhododendron ‘Caroline Allbrook’ is a hybrid rhododendron.
-It is part of the Ericaceae family of plants.
-A. F. George at Hydon Nurseries cultivated this hybrid, in 1975, in England.
-This hybrid is a cross between Degronianum ssp yakushimanum and Rhododendron Purple Splendour.
-It is evergreen.
-It grows to about 3ft or 90cm tall.
+Rhododendron ‘Caroline Allbrook’ is a stunning hybrid rhododendron that belongs to the Ericaceae family.
+This evergreen shrub was cultivated by A. F. George at Hydon Nurseries in England in 1975.
+It is a cross between Degronianum ssp yakushimanum and Rhododendron Purple Splendour, resulting in a plant with exceptional beauty and characteristics.

 Description and Blooms: Graceful Elegance

 Rhododendron ‘Caroline Allbrook’ grows to a height of approximately 3 feet or 90 centimeters.
 It features medium green, glossy leaves that are elliptic in shape with recurved edges.
 The leaves are around 4 inches or 10 centimeters long, adding to the shrub’s lush appearance.
 In May or June, this rhododendron bursts into bloom, delighting with its captivating flowers.
 The funnel-shaped flowers have wavy edges and display a delicate pale pinkish-purple hue with greenish-yellow spotting.
 The blooms are arranged in globe-shaped clusters, with each cluster containing approximately 20 flowers.
 This abundance of flowers creates a visually striking display.